 HMRC stated that they are now treating FIC's as business as usual rather than establishing a specialised team.
 As a result, it appears as though FIC’s will be evaluated with normal principles rather than being specifically targeted for further investigation.

-How dns helps?
+How does dns help?

 While there is no one-size-fits-all approach to set up an FIC, there are significant savings to be made when you find the appropriate structure.
 As with any tax planning technique, risks are involved, and an FIC should be considered part of a longer-term strategy.
 What is critical is that you consider an FIC as part of your overall family wealth planning.
 Our tax experts at dns accountants have extensive knowledge in this area and can assist you in developing a strategy to safeguard your wealth for you and your family.